vernvriereen/psyche/docs/how-it-works.md

 When a run starts, all clients should download the model parameters, tokenizer configuration, and model configuration from HuggingFace, where the model must have been previously uploaded (TODO: add more details on uploading a model).
 Each client will maintain the updated model while receiving new gradients from other clients and applying them.

-When a new client joins a specific run, it would not be accurate for it to download the model from HuggingFace, as the model parameters would have already been modified by others.
-Instead, the new client must synchronize with the training progress by obtaining the latest model parameters from a peer-to-peer (P2P) network where all the other clients are connected.
-This allows the new client to receive parts of the model from other clients and assemble the updated model to reflect its current state, enabling it to continue training effectively.
+When a new client joins a run that has already progressed past its first epoch, it would not be accurate for the client to download the original model from HuggingFace, as the model parameters would have already been updated during training.
+Instead, the new client must synchronize with the current training state by obtaining the latest model parameters.
+To address this, we introduced the concept of **checkpointing**, which allows clients to save and share the model's state between training epochs to help new clients synchronize.
+There are two checkpointing variants:
+1. **HuggingFace Variant**:
+   In this approach, a client or a set of clients is designated as the **checkpointers** for the run.
+These clients upload the updated model to HuggingFace after each epoch.
+When a new client joins the run, it connects to HuggingFace to retrieve the updated model parameters and configuration files, enabling it to effectively join the training process.
+2. **P2P Variant**:
+   In the peer-to-peer (P2P) approach, a new client synchronizes by obtaining the updated parameters directly from the P2P network where all other clients are connected.
+The new client receives the model configuration and tokenizer configuration as metadata from other peers.
+It then iterates over the model layers, requesting a set of parameters for each layer from different clients.
+This process allows the client to assemble the latest model state and participate in the training.

-The new client would still need to connect to HuggingFace to retrieve the model configuration along with the tokenizer.
-However, it will iterate over each layer with a set of parameters, requesting one layer from each client.
-This process will take place during the **warmup** state while the coordinator waits to start another training run.
+This synchronization process occurs during the **warmup** state, while the coordinator waits to begin the next training run.
+Here's an example of a P2P model sharing interaction.

 ```mermaid
 flowchart TB